tanmaysharma19/DIFRA/README.md

 **Getting Started:**

-To run individual components of the project, navigate to the respective component folder and execute the `main.py` script.
-Make sure to configure settings in `config.py` as needed.
+Go to the root folder and run the main.py as `python main.py`.

 **Dependencies:**